Muhammad-Nouman-s/Bluetoothctl-MQTT-Device-Analytics/README.md

 9. Calculates the frequency of events for each detected device

 ## Dataset Note
-**Beeta** refers to the MQTT topic/environment name used during data collection and is preserved intentionally.
+**Beeta** Beeta refers to the MQTT topic/environment name used during data collection.